Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Popular restaurants not on our list

-There are other restaurants in Dubrovnik that are very popular among tourists, but for one or another reason, they didn’t make it to our list of the best places to eat in Dubrovnik.
+There are other restaurants in Dubrovnik that are very popular among tourists, but for one or another reason, they didn’t make it to our list of the best Dubrovnik restaurants.

 However, in Croatia, we say “Sto ljudi, sto cudi”, meaning “A hundred people, a hundred different opinions”.
 So, for this reason, we decided to add them to this post, in case you want to give them a try.